migdall/python-poo/README.md

 # python-poo
 Making Poo the card game in Python

+Built using Python 3.5